-Mix together in Large Bowl.
-Add Icing to the top of your pupcakes and viola!
+Mix the cream cheese and honey together in a bowl.
+Add icing to the top of your cooled pupcakes and viola!
 A birthday treat that is delicious and safe for dogs.

-Post You May Like: Here is a gluten free birthday cake recipe from spoonful of sugar free.
+Post You May Like: Grain-free dog birthday cake recipe from acozykitchen.com

-Taking you pup for a nice walk, hike, or a swim would be a fun thing to do with your dog on his special day.
+Taking your pup for a nice walk, hike, or a swim would be a fun thing to do with your dog on their special day.

 Eko loves to go on nature hikes.
-That fresh air, lots of places to sniff and mark along the way, it’s a Dachshund’s paradise.
-For an extra special treat, we took Eko to a new hike for his birthday.
+That fresh air, lots of places to sniff and mark along the way.
+It’s a Dachshund’s paradise.

-Dogs love that one-on-one time with you, what better way to do that than with a game of fetch.
+Dogs love that one-on-one time with you.
 Get your dog’s favorite ball or frisbee out and spend some quality time playing with your pup.

 Hide and Seek

-I chose to have Eko’s puppy birthday party at home to keep it simple and celebrate with out family, but you can certainly take your pup to another location of you want to have a bigger bash for your pup.
+I chose to have Eko’s puppy birthday party at home to keep it simple and celebrate with our family, but you can certainly take your pup to another location if you want to have a bigger birthday bash.